A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 coldest december i saw
 waiting nights and days for docs to give us the

+No grief to be found in this room
+No grief… but my own

 wish we have more in common than our terribles

 Do you like chastain did that wall (ride)